Painting Techniques for High Ceilings and Hard-to-Reach Areas

 Use Ladders Safely for Accessing High and Hard-to-Reach Spots

-Always select the right ladder for the job.
-For high ceilings, an extension ladder is best.
-Make sure it's rated to hold your weight, plus the weight of your painting supplies.
-Place the base on solid, level ground and lean it against the wall at a 75 degree angle.
+Choose the right ladder.
+For tall ceilings, use an extension ladder rated for your weight plus supplies.
+Place it on level ground and set it at about a 75-degree angle.

-Face the ladder as you climb and maintain three points of contact at all times.
-That means two hands and one foot, or two feet and one hand, on the ladder at all times for maximum stability.
+Maintain three points of contact at all times (two hands and one foot, or two feet and one hand).

 Employ Extension Poles for Cutting in Without Climbing